These posts often contain affiliate links. Please see our disclosure policy for details.

 The kids might not pick up on this but the adults might.
 A solution would be to cut discs out of solid colored paper or maybe even brown kraft paper so the wood grain is mostly covered up, and less identifiable.

-I’m undecided on whether I’d make this change though, because I really like the natural look and feel of the wood.
+I’m undecided on whether I’d change anything though, because I really like the natural look and feel of the wood!

 This homemade memory game could also be customized in a variety of ways besides using photos.
 Colored paper could be used to help kids learn and practice their colors, or patterned paper to teach colors and patterns.

-Colored paper could even be cut into different shapes [likely by hand rather than with a punch] so kids could practice shapes and colors too while they play.
+Colored paper could even be cut into different shapes so kids could practice shapes and colors too while they play.

 The sky is the limit!